minprog/app-studio/40 Guided/10 Mr. Potatohead/10 Assignment.md

     ... = savedInstanceState.getString("name");

 Now, your task is to save the `visibility` state of all `ImageViews`.
 Which get/put method seems appropriate to do this?
 Google "android bundle" to get a list of all get/put methods.

+## Some ideas

+You may have some time left to make your app a bit better.
+Here are a few ideas:

+- As you made a new project, your activity was embedded in a `ConstraintLayout`.
+This type of layout can be used to make sure that your app looks nice on a variety of screens.
+Check out the [documentation](https://developer.android.com/training/constraint-layout/index.html) and make this work!

+- Even with the ConstraintLayout, supporting rotation is quite hard.
+In landscape mode, Mr. Potatohad should probably be to the left and the checkboxes in a grid to the right.
+You might use two layouts for portrait and landscape, respectively, to fix this.
+And because you alrealy implemented `onSaveInstanceState`, it will save state, even when changing layouts!
+See our [State](/android-reference/state) page for info on how to add two layouts.

+- Think about how you can make the code for `checkboxClicked()` as tiny as possible.

 ## How to submit